 Throughout history, cats have been an omen.
 They can be both a good and bad omen – but regularly, they are a premonition of things to come.
-Seeing a black cat is often a sign of bad luck, for example!
+They are also often seen as a sign of femininity.

 At other times, cats have been seen as magical creatures.
 They can travel through time, and witches can turn into cats.

-Throughout all of these narratives, a common theme emerges: cats are incredibly mystical beings.
+Throughout all of these narratives, a common theme emerges: cats are seen as incredibly mystical beings.

 Cat Symbolism in History and Literature